10bit Workflow Viability + Codec Comparison

 Luma biased average (right bar or each group) by weighing images according to luminance qualities.

 The lowest performers are the 8bit codecs, except MagicYUV which gets excellent results for 8bit.

-MagicYUV has an extremely low noise variation over different input frames.
+MagicYUV and Daniel2 have an extremely low noise variation across different input frames.